Build

 - Click Stop strategy.

-- Confirm you understand it will stop issuing new orders.
+- Confirm you understand it will stop sending new order activity through the live deployment.

 running→stopping→stoppedwhen complete.